laszloszurok/hugo-website/README.md

 # Simple blog made with Hugo

-To try the site on your local machine run `server.sh`.
+To try the site on your local machine run `hugo server`.